VANKYO Leisure 470 Projector Review

 Ethernet SpeedNo Ethernet

 The VANKYO Leisure 470 has basic but versatile connectivity.
 You get two HDMI 1.4 inputs for a streaming stick, game console, or laptop, plus a single USB port and a micro-SD card slot for local media and firmware updates.
-There are separate 3.5mm audio-in and audio-out jacks and a VGA input for older PCs, along with an IR receiver for the remote.
+There are separate 3.5mm audio-in and audio-out jacks, a VGA input for older PCs, and an IR receiver for the remote.
 There's no Wi-Fi, Ethernet, or digital audio output, so you'll need an external streaming device, and you can only feed audio to speakers or a soundbar through the analog headphone jack.

 2.5